timvink/mkdocs-git-revision-date-localized-plugin/docs/options.md

 mkdocs serve
 ```

+## `enable_git_follow`

+Default is `true`.
+When enabled it will issue `--follow` option for git history tracing; meaning it will also track file's previous history for rename and move operations.

+When disabled (by setting it to `false`), each file's history will only consist of its current name and path, it's history from the previous paths or names will not be included.

+When enabled (by setting it to `true`), history tracking with `--follow` will be enabled and history will include the file's history from rename and other paths.

 ## `strict`

 Default is `true`.
 When enabled, the logs will show warnings when something is wrong but a fallback has been used.
 When disabled, the logger will use the INFO level instead.